-In addition to the large range of special events, check out my tips for SF's tricky summer weather and how to make the most of your trip at this time of year.
+In addition to the large range of special San Francisco events in June, check out my tips for SF's tricky summer weather and how to make the most of your trip at this time of year.
 Some of the best things to do include cruises, guided tours, street fairs, and a variety of dining and shopping options.

 Do you need some advice on what to pack for your visit in June?
 Check out my June weather page for information on average highs and lows as well as a few ideas on what to bring along with you for your stay.